My Doctor Told Me to Get Outside!

 Spending time outside is one of the easiest ways to improve your mental health and well-being.

-After months of social distancing and sheltering-in-place during the coronavirus pandemic, there's never been a better time, and bigger need, for the benefits of nature.
+After a year of social distancing and trying to manage our lives during a pandemic, you might feel reluctant to go outside unless you have to.
+But spending time outside is one of the easiest ways to improve your mental health and well-being.
+In fact, there's never been a better time, and bigger need, for the benefits of nature.

-"Getting a mental break from work or a stressful situation and going outside is important.
-It allows you to take a breath, relax, and reset with a better frame of mind,” says Dr. Christine Ashour, Family Medicine and Primary Care, White Plains Hospital Physician Associates, “It doesn’t matter if you’re at a park, in the woods, or in your backyard, being in nature can have a calming effect and improve your mental and physical health, especially when it's combined with exercise."
+"Getting a mental break from work or a stressful situation like managing your life during a pandemic and going outside is important.
+It allows you to take a breath, relax, and reset with a better frame of mind,” says Dr. Christine Ashour, Family Medicine and Primary Care, White Plains Hospital Physician Associates, “It doesn’t matter if you’re at a park, in the words, or in your back yard, being in nature can have a calming effect and improve your mental and physical health, especially when its combined with exercise."

 Some of the benefits of being outdoors include: